styleguidist/react-styleguidist/docs/Configuration.md

 Type: `Object`, optional

-Override React components used to render the style guide.
+Override React components used to render the style guide:

 ```javascript
 module.exports = {